djcustard/GestureGAN/README.md

 To prove that the numpy arrays can be played back into sound, I adapted Daisukelab's code that he used to generate the dataset.
 In this program he generates a 2D numpy array, but then transforms this to 3D when converting the STFT representation from Mono to Colour.
 Potentially this could be benefinicial to the acceptance of the dataset with DCGAN.
 Because this Generative Adversarial Network is built for RGB images anyway, perhaps it is worth just downgrading the output arrays back to Mono so then they can be processed back into sound.

+Yet to be succesful in transferring Mel-Specs back to Audio.
+Might take advantage of this python program that will allow me the ability to create STFT and inverse it.

+Audio Tools by kastnerkyle: https://gist.github.com/kastnerkyle/179d6e9a88202ab0a2fe

 The model is built upon a version of DC-GAN outlined by lecturer Jeff Heaton.

 DC-GAN with Images: https://github.com/jeffheaton/t81_558_deep_learning/blob/master/t81_558_class_07_2_Keras_gan.ipynb